kobolcs/qcs/README.md

 ## Docker Usage

-A `Dockerfile` and `docker-compose.yml` are provided to run the entire suite in a consistent environment.
+Docker is **the recommended way** to run this repository.
+A `Dockerfile` and `docker-compose.yml` are provided so you can execute the entire suite in a consistent environment without installing every tool locally.
 Build the image and execute all tests with:

 ```bash
 docker-compose up --build